RakhimovY/AiChatFront/GOOGLE_AUTH_SETUP.md

 # Google Authentication Setup

-This document provides instructions on how to set up Google OAuth credentials for the LegalGPT application.
+This document provides instructions on how to set up Google OAuth credentials for the AIuris application.

 ## Prerequisites